Lydia McGrew on Divine Timelessness (Part 3 of 3)

 Second, as I argued in part 2, God’s very act of deciding whether to create (or which sort of world to create) constitutes a real change in God.
 And since this is (to use William James’s term) a “forced” choice on God’s part, God cannot avoid undergoing at least one real change.
 So even if God had “not chosen to create the universe” it doesn’t follow that God would be timeless.

 At this point one might ask how God could still be timeless without creation.
-What I think Craig should say here is that God’s moment of decision is the first moment of time.
-That moment is bounded on one side by God and God alone and on the other side by God plus creation.
-Since God’s decision is the beginning of time, God’s initial not-having-yet-decided state of contemplating His options is strictly timeless until the decision is made.
-Once God makes a decision, this not-having-yet-decided state is succeeded by a having-decided state giving us a beforeā€”after sequence marking the first change and the first moment of time.
+What I think Craig should say here is that God’s decision event constitutes the beginning of time.
+That event is bounded on one side by God and God alone and on the other side by God plus creation.
+Since God’s decision is the beginning of time, God’s initial not-having-yet-decided state of contemplating His options is “timeless” until the decision is made.
+Once God makes a decision, this not-having-yet-decided state is succeeded by a having-decided state giving us a beforeā€“after sequence marking the first event and the beginning of time.
 Time, on this view, is not a created thing but rather a necessary concomitant of creation, or rather, of God’s decision concerning creation.

 Unfortunately Craig opens himself up to criticism at this point by introducing needless baggage.
 McGrew quotes Craig making an explicit tie between creation and the Incarnation: